Common Name: spotted bellflower

 Easily grown in average, medium, well-drained soil in full sun to part shade.
 Prefers part shade in hot summer climates.
-Does not do well when night temperatures do not cool down below 70 degrees F. Needs regular moisture.
+Does not perform well in summer climates where night temperatures consistently remain above 70 degrees F. Needs regular moisture.
 Divide clumps in fall every 3-4 years.
 Spreads freely by both rhizomes and self-seeding under optimum growing conditions.

 No serious insect or disease problems.
 Can be an aggressive spreader.

 Borders, rock gardens, cottage gardens, lightly shaded woodland settings or naturalized areas.
 Group or mass for best effect.